-Consider connecting with the Minnesota Green Step Cities program – establishing a sustainable purchasing policy is one of the required Best Practices.
+Consider connecting with the Minnesota Green Step Cities program.
+Establishing a sustainable purchasing policy is one of the Best Practices.

 1. Purpose and background

-The statement shows how the sustainable purchasing policy is connected to existing mission statements, policies, statutes, and programs.
-It may specify that the policy governs purchase of goods and services, and that it applies to all purchasers and departments, vendors, contractors, and/or grantees.
-This first section should also include the definition of sustainable purchasing (consult the EPA and Sustainable Purchasing Leadership Council for ideas).
+Connect the sustainable purchasing policy to existing mission statements, policies, statutes, and programs.
+Specify that policy governs procurement of goods and services.
+Include that it applies to all purchasers, departments, vendors, contractors, and/or grantees.
+This first section should also include the definition of sustainable purchasing.
+Consult EPA and Sustainable Purchasing Leadership Council for ideas.

 2. Guidance and definition of terms

-The sustainable purchasing policy should focus on the “big picture," and answer these types of questions:
+The sustainable purchasing policy should focus on the “big picture."
+Answer these types of questions:

 - Will the policy touch on pre-procurement issues like maintenance and reuse of existing assets?
 Rental vs. purchase?

-- Can a purchaser pay more for better products?
+- Is a purchaser authorized to pay more for better products?

 - How should third-party certifications (ecolabels) be selected?

-- And how should various environmental attributes or goals be prioritized? (e.g., Is bio-based better than recycled content?)
+- And how should various environmental attributes or goals be prioritized?
+For example, is bio-based better than recycled content?